Can tech startups still fundraise successfully in 2022?

 “What excites investors these days are companies that can show a large addressable market and a clear path to profitability of the business model,” Leviev said, adding that a founder’s track record is also extremely important.

-LVL1 invests across asset classes including real estate, Bitcoin and private tech companies, with the latter accounting for approximately 50% of total investments.
+LVL1 invests across asset classes that include real estate, Bitcoin and private tech companies, with the latter accounting for approximately 50% of total investments.

 Its venture portfolio consists of more than 40 companies in mobility tech, food tech, gaming, health tech and more.
-Some notable investments include Moovit data-fuelled mobility app (acquired by Intel), Israeli game company Plarium (acquired by publicly-traded Aristocrat), Rapyd fintech company, Emerging Travel Group, Flink, Webflow, Fnatic, and ResQ.
+Some notable investments include Moovit data-fuelled mobility app (acquired by Intel), Israeli game company Plarium (acquired by publicly traded Aristocrat), Rapyd fintech company, Emerging Travel Group, Flink, Webflow, Fnatic and ResQ.

 Leviev agrees with Y Combinator that in the current environment, founders must “stay humble, focus on the business model, preserve cash, double down on top talent and be ready to adapt.”

-Alda Leu Dennis, a Partner at early-stage VC firm Initialized, agrees that a measured approached is best.
+Alda Leu Dennis, a partner at early-stage VC firm Initialized, agrees that a measured approached is best.
 “I think that any rush to raise right now would be viewed as negative signalling for nervous VCs.
-Don't let a panic fundraise poison the waters — be thoughtful and take some time to pull the data together, craft your story, and practise your pitch before heading out there," she advised.
+Don't let a panic fundraise poison the waters – be thoughtful and take some time to pull the data together, craft your story and practise your pitch before heading out there," she advised.

 Growth expectations have “come back down to earth, and people are generally much more cautious.
 Growth at all costs is no longer rewarded,” said Leviev of LVL1.
 “To me, it is very important to hear a pitch that has a clear and concise thesis, without flashy marketing gimmicks.”

-Emerging and Frontier Markets Bucking the Trend
+Emerging and frontier markets bucking the trend

 That’s sage advice for any startup in the midst of fundraising.
-Geography does matter, however, with investors looking beyond tried and tested markets like the U.S. for hidden gems.
+Geography does matter, however, with investors looking beyond tried and tested markets like the US for hidden gems.

-“I believe that venture capital dollars will continue to go to a broader array of founders beyond Silicon Valley” this year, Suzanne Fletcher, a General Partner at Prime Movers Lab, predicted in a Forbes Council post.
+“I believe that venture capital dollars will continue to go to a broader array of founders beyond Silicon Valley” this year, Suzanne Fletcher, a general partner at Prime Movers Lab, predicted in a Forbes Council post.

-VC money is certainly still flowing into startups in emerging and frontier markets - most notably fintech players in Latin America and Agritech startups in Africa.
-The investment trajectory there is still positive albeit with smaller absolute sums, compared with total investment attracted by companies in Western Europe or the U.S. last year.
+VC money is certainly still flowing into startups in emerging and frontier markets – most notably fintech players in Latin America and Agritech startups in Africa.
+The investment trajectory there is still positive albeit with smaller absolute sums, compared with total investment attracted by companies in Western Europe or the US last year.

 Maxime Bayen, venture builder at Catalyst Fund and co-founder of Africa-focused database The Big Deal, believes that one reason startups in Africa have continued to raise money is that they solve key needs.